Studying philosophy will help you develop a range of important life skills. These include:

 - Enhance your ability to communicate clearly

-- Learn to write about sometimes complex and subtle positions in a clear manner, and
+- Learn to write about sometimes complex and subtle positions in a clear manner

-To put the matter succinctly, the primary reason to consider a minor in philosophy is to get ahead!
+To put the matter succinctly, one reason to minor in philosophy is to get ahead!

-A surprisingly diverse range of people have studied philosophy.
-The following people have studied philosophy;
+A surprisingly diverse range of people have studied philosophy:

 - T.S.
 Elliot, (Poet and Playwright)